 Washington was quiet and humble despite his historic achievements.

-Trump rarely attends church nor has he shown a history of being involved in religious activities yet often speaks about religion as if it’s a driving force in his life.
+Trump doesn’t attend church, nor has he shown a history of being involved in religious activities yet often speaks about religion as a driving force in his life.
 His religious speeches are a cringe-worthy but shameless effort to fire up his base.
 He uses tired wedge issues such as the need to wish people a Merry Christmas to portray Christians as victims of religious diversity.

 By all accounts, Trump doesn’t share any of the traits that led to Washington’s success.